๐Ÿ›๏ธGreek and Roman Myths

 Oracle of Dione at Dodona

-Compare: Dodona (Zeus) vs. Delphi (Apollo)—Dodona represents older, nature-based divination while Delphi shows the later model of inspired human mediums.
+Compare: Dodona (Zeus) vs. Delphi (Apollo): Dodona represents older, nature-based divination while Delphi shows the later model of inspired human mediums.
 Dodona's decline as Delphi rose illustrates a shift in Greek religious practice from interpreting natural signs to channeling divine possession.

 Cross-Cultural Oracles: Beyond the Greek World

 Greek oracular tradition intersected with other Mediterranean cultures, creating hybrid sites that demonstrate how religious practices traveled and transformed across cultural boundaries.
+This process, called syncretism, is the blending of different religious traditions into something new.

 Oracle of Ammon at Siwa Oasis